 Inspired by the above Edmund Burke’s saying, I came up with the term #FactFood for the daily nuggets of information.

-Through Qwizzeria, I found an avenue to channel my interest for collecting information and presenting it one at a time, every day.
-This allowed me to get into a learning process through ‘researching’ and ‘fact finding’.
-By giving a fact, I was learning more.
+Through Qwizzeria, I found an avenue to channel my interest in collecting information and presenting it one at a time, every day.
+This allowed me to get into a learning process through ‘researching’ and ‘fact-finding.’
+By giving a fact, I learned more.

 What am I gaining? –

-The daily routine continues to enrich my experience about many aspects about the world – it is making me understand different cultures, have meaningful conversations with people and mostly, it has been a humbling exercise.
+The daily routine continues to enrich my experience about many aspects of the world – it is making me understand different cultures, have meaningful conversations with people, and mostly, it has been a humbling exercise.

-The more I dwell on random topics, the more I realise, how less I know.
+The more I dwell on random topics, the more I realise how little I know.

-I love reading and for a while I had lost the zeal because I felt it was a waste of time assimilating all the information.
-In short, I was getting drowned with information and with Qwizzeria, I have given myself an opportunity to water my brains with knowledge.
+I love reading, and for a while, I had lost the zeal because I felt it was a waste of time assimilating all the information.
+In short, I was getting drowned with information, and with Qwizzeria, I have allowed myself to water my brains with knowledge.

 Now, think about getting paid for what you love to do?

-Being a parent for more than a year has given me an unexplainable confidence.
-And, I have an understanding partner, who is an excellent devil’s advocate and at the same time knows when not to be an advocate at all.
+Being a parent for more than a year has given me unexplainable confidence.
+And, I have an understanding partner who is an excellent devil’s advocate and at the same time knows when not to be an advocate at all.

 In such moments of uncertainty, the core of Qwizzeria came to my rescue.
 One day at a time, one fact a day, that’s all.